rootiest/klipper-scripts/README.md

 ## Warnings

+> [!CAUTION]
-Please note that by doing so your Klipper UI (Mainsail, Fluidd, KlipperScreen, etc) will consider the Klipper installation to be "dirty" and will show a warning message.
+> Applying these modifications will cause your Klipper UI
+> (Mainsail, Fluidd, KlipperScreen, etc) to consider
+> the Klipper installation "dirty" and will show a warning message.

 This is expected behavior, as these scripts modify the source code.

-However, it is important to understand that by putting the software in that state, you will no longer be able to update it through the UI without losing the modifications made by these scripts.
+However, it is important to understand that by putting the software in that state, **you will no longer be able to update it through the UI** without losing the modifications made by these scripts.

 A [klipper_update.sh script](#3-klipper_updatesh) is provided to help you update